BertinAm/Xml-Parser/README.md

 ### How to Run

-To run the XML Generator program, follow these steps:
+To run the XML-Parser program, follow these steps:

 1. Make sure you have Python installed on your system (version 3 or above).